-With the planned construction of a new pedestrian underpass at Ballgarran lying with 1km of two Natura 2000 protected areas, we provided environmental expertise to determine the overall potential impact of the works.
+With the planned construction of a new pedestrian underpass at Ballgarran lying within 1km of two Natura 2000 protected areas, we provided environmental expertise to determine the overall potential impact of the works.

 Environmental screening to determine the potential impact of proposed work on protected areas, habitats and species